soeirosantos/vault-gcp-backend-terraform/README.md

 # Vault as a GCP Broker Laboratory

 The purpose of this lab is to show how we can use Vault acting as a broker to manage GCP service accounts.
-We are going to use Terraform to keep the configuration.
+We are going to use Terraform (TF) to keep the configuration.
 It gives more visibility on our infrastrucutre and makes the change management process clearer.
-Since we can have all the TF configuration versioned in the VCS, changes can be rolled out through the CI/CD pipelines upon aprovemnts.
+Since we can have all the TF configurations versioned in the VCS, changes can be rolled out through the CI/CD pipelines upon approvemnts.
 It also increases the visibility of the security definitions such as existing roles and policies.

-Before we proceed notice that I'll run Vault locally in dev mode to make this lab more interactive.
+Before we proceed, notice that I'll run Vault locally in dev mode to make this lab more interactive.
 I'll also run the Terraform config and keep the state locally.
-It's out of the scope of this guide to show how things should work in production.
+It's out of the scope for this lab to show how things should work in production.

 ## Run Vault